wiiktaru/PetFoodNutrientCalculator-SOLID-Principles-Documentation/README.md

 - Support for different types of pets (dogs, cats).
 - User-interface for inputting and viewing data.

+## Entry Point
+The main entry point of the solution is the `Program` class located in the `Program.cs` file.
+The `Main` method initializes the `UserInteraction` class and starts the user interaction.

 ## Technologies used
 - Visual Studio
 - C#